notaarryan/Library/README.md

 - 📱 **Responsive Design**: Clean, adaptive layout using CSS Grid and Flexbox
 - 🔐 **Unique Book IDs**: Uses `crypto.randomUUID()` to track each book
 - ⚠️ **Invalid Form Highlighting**: Visual feedback for required inputs
+- 📦 **Encapsulated Logic**: Uses the Module Pattern with an IIFE to isolate scope and organize functionality

 ---